MNeuHZB/icepap-EPICS-support/README.md

 Support module for icepap under EPICS.
-Only basic functionality.
+Only basic functionality, with motor record.

 Dependencies: